 Similar fires have also been reported in models not included in the recall.

-"I did own a 1996 Lexus GS300 a few days ago," said "A" of Adkins, Texas in a 2008 complaint.
+"I did own a 1996 Lexus GS300 a few days ago," said "A" of Adkins, Texas in a 2008 report.
 "My daughter-in-law borrowed it to go and pick up my 3-year-old granddaughter, returned home 20 minutes later."
 Five minutes later, A said, she noticed the car was on fire.

 "She called the fire department and we both got way from it and watched it totally burn up," "A" said.